yiannakasgeorge/TwittyJar/README.md

 ![img](https://i.imgur.com/fApFGmM.png)

-# Twitter Advanced Search Export Tool
+# TwittyJar - Twitter Advanced Search Export Tool

 Export Tweets by using a Twitter Advanced Search similar UI, written in Python.
 This project was inspired by Jefferson Henrique's Python script at https://github.com/Jefferson-Henrique/GetOldTweets-python for getting old tweets without using the Twitter's API.